THI-ENAMOUR/spike/README.md

 ### Building the project
 In order to build the project catkin is required.
 Executing `source make.sh` builds all modules under the "src/" dir and updates your environment with required variables.
 The script for setting up your environment can be found under "scripts/setup_environment.sh".
 Prefferabily, execute all commands while being sudo, since ROS uses system calls.
 Use `sudo -s` to switch into sudo mode, then execute `source make.sh` again.

+### Formating the code
+Executing `./scripts/format_code.sh` formats the source code inside the enamour source dir with 'back' and returns errors using 'flake8'.
+This is necessary to have a successful build.
+After commiting your code, visit the [action](https://github.com/THI-ENAMOUR/spike/actions) page and see if your build was sucessful.

 ### Try it out
 To test the project:
 - Build the project with `source make.sh`